eikek/docspell/website/site/content/docs/webapp/scanmailbox.md

 nothing happens with that mail, it simply stays (and could be re-read on the next run).

+Be careful when mails are neither moved nor deleted after processing.
+They could be selected anew in the next run, meaning that the job can not progress, because it filters out the same mails all the time.
+You can however, simply schedule the task in an interval >= the `Received Since Hours` setting.

 ## Filtering

 The following properties allow to filter mails that are imported.